 Diagram

 This diagram illustrates the current distribution due to skin effect.
 Specifically, it shows the current density at different depths from the conductor surface.
 Moreover, each curve represents a particular frequency.
-Furthermore, the curves demonstrate changes in current intensity.
 We can observe sharp changes in current density for curves representing higher frequencies.
 In contrast, lower frequency curves appear flatter.
 Therefore, frequency significantly impacts the distribution pattern.

-Additionally, the dark red color on the outer surface highlights maximum current density.
-Specifically, it shows concentration at the outer portion of the conductor’s cross-section.
-Meanwhile, the center shows lower current density.
-Hence, the visual representation clearly demonstrates the skin effect phenomenon.
+Additionally, in the image below, the dark red color on the outer portion indicates maximum current density.
+Whereas the white central portion shows lower current density.
+Hence, the diagram below clearly shows the skin effect phenomenon.

 Skin Effect in Transmission Lines